burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 `T&&, &&` => `T&&` - valid from C++11 (4)

-So the C++ standard allows reference collapsing in templates.
+So, the C++ standard allows reference collapsing in templates.

 Example for reference collapsing:
 ```cpp